KnowageLabs/Knowage-Documentation/functionalities-guide/MetaWeb/ka_dev_metaweb.rst

    |image315|

    Figure 10.17: Generate datamart dialog.

-Generate the datamart

 If you just press “Create” the generation of the datamart begins otherwise clicking on the switch “Show Advacend options” (see Figure 10.18) the user can modify model name, change the schema or the catalogue of the database used to query the metamodel.
 This option is useful when the user wishes to buid the model on a source schema and produce the datamart on a different one.
 Furthermore, the user can check the **Generate for registry** box.
-In this
+In this instance, the generated datamart will be used as a registry (but will not be exploited as a QbE).
+The **Include source code** produces a “file.jar” containing both the compiled code (.class) and the source files (.java), useful for the debagging process.

    |image316|

    Figure 10.18: Generate datamart dialog: advanced options.

-instance, the generated datamart will be used as a registry (but will not be exploited as a QbE).
-The **Include source code** produces a “file.jar” containing both the compiled code (.class) and the source files (.java), useful for the debagging process.

 When the datamart is generated it will be possible to query the metamodel accessing it in the Workspace interface.